-Since the group’s humble beginning in a garage on Fountain Avenue in Hollywood, John has led and continues to lead the band, now in its sixth decade.
-As Steppenwolf’s vocalist and primary song writer, he’s been the band’s driving force, guiding it through personnel changes, the good times as well as some rough times, always ready to speak his mind, never willing to compromise the band’s music.
+Since Steppenwolf’s humble beginning in a garage on Fountain Avenue in Hollywood, Kay has led and continues to lead the band, now in its fifth decade.
+As Steppenwolf’s vocalist and primary songwriter, he’s been the band’s driving force, guiding it through personnel changes, the good times as well as some rough times, always ready to speak his mind, never willing to compromise the band’s music.

 Kay now spends the majority of his time working on the Maue Kay Foundation – a non-profit charitable foundation he formed with wife Jutta Maue Kay in 2004, which supports individuals and organizations engaged in the protection of wildlife, the environment and human rights.
 Thus, John Kay and Steppenwolf perform only on a selective basis.
 Indeed 2007, which marked the band’s 40th anniversary, also went down as their last year of intensive touring.